 - the need for formal identification is based on long standing difficulties;

-- children who might benefit from formal identification have severe behavioural and socialemotional difficulties that are not effectively managed with typical classroom strategies that teachers would regularly employ.
+- children who might benefit from formal identification have severe behavioural and social-emotional difficulties that are not effectively managed with typical classroom strategies that teachers would regularly employ.
 In addition, behavioural concerns are of significant duration and the previous efforts of school-based personnel assisted by psychological services have met with limited or non-enduring success;

 - typically these children would meet DSM-V diagnostic criteria as diagnosed by a qualified psychologist or medical practitioner for one or more of the following:

 - Oppositional-Defiant Disorder

 - Conduct Disorder

 - Mood Disorders e.g. depression

 - Anxiety Disorder

-- a) selective mutism
+- selective mutism

-- b) obsessive-compulsive disorder
+- obsessive-compulsive disorder

-- c) social phobia
+- social phobia

-- d) post traumatic stress disorder
+- post traumatic stress disorder

-- e) general anxiety disorder
+- general anxiety disorder

-- assessment measures used to reach a diagnosis would typically include the use of psychometric instruments, rating scales, observation, and interviews with parents/guardians and teachers.
+• assessment measures used to reach a diagnosis would typically include the use of psychometric instruments, rating scales, observation, and interviews with parents/guardians and teachers.

-Communication - Autism
+Comunication - Autism